promptfoo/promptfoo/site/docs/providers/openai.md

 Sometimes OpenAI function calls don't match `tools` schemas.
 Use [`is-valid-openai-tools-call`](/docs/configuration/expected-outputs/#is-valid-openai-function-call) or [`is-valid-openai-tools-call`](/docs/configuration/expected-outputs/#is-valid-openai-tools-call) assertions to enforce an exact schema match between tools and the function definition.

-To further test `tools` definitions, you can use the `javascript` assertion and/or `postprocess` directives.
+To further test `tools` definitions, you can use the `javascript` assertion and/or `transform` directives.
 For example:

 ```yaml
 tests: